 Love in Chakiwara and Other Misadventures

-I generally love mid-century/post-independence era books based in the Indian subcontinent.
-I guess I like the throwback to a simpler, quieter way of life.
-So, I was anyway predisposed to like this book.
+I generally love mid-century/post-independence era books set in the Indian subcontinent.
+I guess I like the throwback to a simpler, quieter way of life, so I was predisposed to like this book.

-The narrator Changezi is very likable, kind, and a little gullible, meaning interesting people always sponging off on him.
+The narrator, Changezi, is likable, kind, and a little gullible, meaning interesting people are always sponging off on him.
 He gets involved in their lives and can tell us some fascinating stories.

 I loved pretty much all the stories universally.
 A couple of favorites are The Love Meter – which is extremely funny.
 If you wonder what on earth is a love meter, take a look at the cover.
 No, it’s not a weird clock, as I initially thought.
 It’s a love meter that tells the user if the person approaching them is in love with the user or not.